alisdt/online_experiments_course/04_jspsych.rst

 Make sure that the name after ``stimulus:`` matches the exact name of the image on the server.

-You can then add this image to the timeline with:
+You can then add this image to the timeline by changing the line at the end of the code to:

 .. code:: javascript

-    timeline: [hello_trial, image2_trial]
+    jsPsych.run([hello_trial, image2_trial]);

 Your code might not look exactly like this -- the two names between the ``[]`` should match the names you used earlier in the code.